 Xavier Nueno is a writer, researcher, and last year doctoral candidate in the Department of Art, Film and Visual Studies at Harvard University.
 His dissertation, provisionally titled “Automating the Index.
 Search Engines and the Statistical Order of Knowledge (1945-1990),” foregrounds the problem of how to search large collections of documents.
 The automation of search is at the center of important debates about how scientific information ought to be organized, how to render language and images operational, or how to rate and index the impact of scientific contributions.

-Between 2015-2018, he co-directed the paper retrospective of Catalan artist Francesc Abad.
-As part of this retrospective, he authored his first book, Napa(s).
-Persistir en lo inacabado [Napa(s).
-To Persist in the Unfinished], published by Archivo Lafuente and Ediciones La Bahía, which mobilizes the archive of Catalan artist Francesc Abad to tell the entangled stories of deindustrialization in former Spanish textile cities, the dematerialization of the art object, and the cultural field that emerged after the Spanish Democratic Transition.
+From 2015-2018, he co-directed the paper-based retrospective of Catalan artist Francesc Abad.
+As part of this retrospective, he published “Napa(s).
+To Persist in the Unfinished” (Archivo Lafuente / Ediciones La Bahía, 2018).
+This book mobilizes the archive of Francesc Abad to narrate the intersecting histories of deindustrialization in the Catalan textile towns, the dematerialization of the artistic object, and the cultural field that emerged after the Spanish Democratic Transition.

 In 2020, he published the book “Chaque Mercredi” Caracas (co-author, Editions HS) with which he received the award “Les Plus Beaux Livres Suisses de l’année 2020.”
 The book presents a sequence of black and white images drawn from the travel sections of Le Monde and The New York Times newspapers from 1960 to the present.
 The collection explores the relationship between colonialism and the evolution of mass tourism on the year in which the possibility of travel was put on hold due to the coronavirus crisis.